satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

 pip install -r requirements.txt
 ```

-## 5. Testing Workflow
+## 5. Testing Workflow for PC 192.168.2.120 (Receiver)

-The workflow involves three main steps, executed across terminals on both the Sender and Receiver PCs.

-### **Step 1: Start the Receiver**

-**On the Receiver PC (192.168.2.120):**
-1. Activate the virtual environment.
-2. Start the receiver script:
-    ```bash
-    python3 direct_receiver.py --display
-    ```

-### **Step 2: Start the Sender and Apply Traffic Shaping**
+Here is the precise command sequence for your debugging session.

+---
-**On the Sender PC (192.168.2.169):**
+### **On the SENDER PC (192.168.2.169)**

+You will need **two terminals** on this machine.

 **Terminal 1: Start the Video Sender**
-1. Activate the virtual environment.
+1. Activate the virtual environment: `source venv/bin/activate`
-2. Start the sender script:
+2. Run the sender script, pointing to the receiver's IP address:
     ```bash
     python3 direct_sender.py --ip 192.168.2.120
     ```

-**Terminal 2: Apply Traffic Shaping (Choose One)**
+**Terminal 2: Apply Traffic Shaping**
 1. Make the scripts executable:
     ```bash
     chmod +x traffic_shapping/static_tc_control.sh
     chmod +x traffic_shapping/auto_tc_control.sh
     ```
-2. Run either the manual or automatic script with `sudo`:
+2. Run your chosen traffic shaping script with `sudo`:
     ```bash
-    # For manual control
+    # For automatic, cycling conditions:
+    sudo ./traffic_shapping/auto_tc_control.sh

+    # OR for manual, interactive control:
     sudo ./traffic_shapping/static_tc_control.sh

-    # For automatic control
-    sudo ./traffic_shapping/auto_tc_control.sh
     ```

-### **Step 3: Measure the Performance**
+---

-**On the Receiver PC (192.168.2.120):**
+### **On the RECEIVER PC (192.168.2.120)**

+You will need **two terminals** on this machine.

+**Terminal 1: Start the Video Receiver**
+1. Activate the virtual environment: `source venv/bin/activate`
+2. Run the receiver script to display the incoming video:
+    ```bash
+    python3 direct_receiver.py --display
+    ```

 **Terminal 2: Start the Performance Monitor**
-1. Activate the virtual environment.
+1. Activate the virtual environment: `source venv/bin/activate`
-2. Run the performance monitor script, pointing it to the Sender's IP:
+2. Run the performance monitor script, pointing it to the sender's IP address:
     ```bash
     python3 measurement/performance_monitor.py --sender-ip 192.168.2.169
     ```

-A Matplotlib window will appear on the receiver, showing real-time graphs of the measured bitrate, latency, and packet loss, allowing you to see the direct impact of the traffic shaping rules you applied on the sender.
+This setup will show you the video stream on the receiver and a real-time graph of the performance, allowing you to debug the system effectively.